 This Alka-Seltzer ad was awarded top commercial of the entire decade of the 1950s.
 Also selected by Advertising Age magazine - the largest advertising trade magazine - as one of the 50 best commercials of all time.

 Dick Beals passed away on May 29, 2012.
 He was a special guy - a real character, with character.
-His was a great story.
+His was a great story, an inspiration and guide on how to deal with what life throws at you.
 This website has his online obituary and includes his famous Alka-Seltzer commercials. http://www.newsfromme.com/2012/05/30/dick-beals-r-i-p/